What is Cash Receipt Journal?

 As the general ledger follows the double-entry accounting system, the account balances would show equal credit and debit sides there.

-READ: What is a 10-Column Worksheet?
+READ: What is Cash Disbursement Journal?

 Special Considerations with Cash Receipt Journal